HectorCastelli/insurance-middleware-api/DevLog.md

 This is the list of packages I plan on integrating from the start, along with their purpose:

 - [eslint](https://www.npmjs.com/package/eslint): To provide a standard for the code-base
-- [apicache](https://www.npmjs.com/package/apicache): To implement caching on the API endpoints
 - [express-validator](https://www.npmjs.com/package/express-validator): To add request body validation
 - [express-jwt](https://www.npmjs.com/package/express-jwt): To add JWT validation for the API
 - [express-rate-limit](https://www.npmjs.com/package/express-rate-limit): To implement rate-limits into the API (useful if this was a real API)